mario-bermonti/cookiecutter-modern-pypackage/README.md

 ## Contributing to this project
   All contributions are welcome!

+  Will find a detailed description of all the ways you can contribute to cookiecutter-modern-pypackage in [the contributing guide][contributing_guide].

   This is a beginner-friendly project so don't hesitate to ask any questions or get in touch with the project's maintainers.